The Apocalyptic Tyranny of Middle Class Boomers

 Boomers have been listless in the face of existential crises.
 This, combined with their poorly hidden contempt for the generations who insist on fundamental change, has led us to where we are today.

 Today, there are nine years left to stop irreversible ecosystem loss due to greenhouse gas pollution and the planet is becoming unlivable.
 A mass extinction of species is under way.
-The US is dropping bombs and waging war at a cost of $750 billion per year.
+The US is dropping thousands of bombs and waging war at the cost of approximately $750 billion every year.
 Black household wealth is headed toward $0.
 Three billionaires hold as much wealth as the poorest half of America.
 The US is incarcerating 25% of the global prisoner population (and in racist disproportions).
 Millions of people are in debt because they got sick or went to school.
-Now that the unthinkable is reality, Baby Boomers are experiencing an awakening.
 Now that the unthinkable is reality, Baby Boomers are experiencing an awakening.
 Finally, they’re starting to see that they, all people and the planet are entitled to decency.
 They're seeing that livable wages, a healthy planet, an end to imperialism, a systematic confrontation of racism, a health system – NAHHHT.
 Boomers still want Donald freakin’ Trump and Joe freakin’ Biden.
 These intransigent drones are in total denial of capitalism’s, literally apocalyptic, consequences and its victimization of their own, not-so-golden years.
 Don't wait for them to take their heads out of the sand.
 Many of them don't think that they'll be around long enough to personally benefit from any major changes and they have a hard time thinking further into the future than that.
 Our generation and future generations will have to resist, reverse and heal the Earth shattering damage of Boomers' economic and political arrangements just to have a shot at ecological or economic survival.
 Revolt.